OpenAEV-Platform/collectors/sentinelone/README.md

-# OpenBAS SentinelOne Collector
+# OpenAEV SentinelOne Collector

-A SentinelOne EDR integration for OpenBAS that validates security expectations by querying SentinelOne's Deep Visibility and Threats APIs.
+A SentinelOne EDR integration for OpenAEV that validates security expectations by querying SentinelOne's Deep Visibility and Threats APIs.

 **Note**: Requires access to a SentinelOne Management Console with appropriate API permissions.

 ## Overview

-This collector validates OpenBAS expectations by querying your SentinelOne environment for matching security events via the SentinelOne API.
-When OpenBAS runs security exercises, this collector automatically checks if the expected security threats were actually detected and/or prevented in your EDR, providing visibility into your detection and prevention capabilities.
+This collector validates OpenAEV expectations by querying your SentinelOne environment for matching security events via the SentinelOne API.
+When OpenAEV runs security exercises, this collector automatically checks if the expected security threats were actually detected and/or prevented in your EDR, providing visibility into your detection and prevention capabilities.

 The collector uses SentinelOne's Deep Visibility events for detection validation and combines them with threat data for prevention validation.